Incoming Faculty Orientation

 Overview

-Please note we request each department relieve you of any clinical obligations on that day and Continuing Medical Education (CME) credit is available for those who participate.
+Please note OAPD will ask department leadership to relieve new faculty of any clinical obligations on the day of orientation and Continuing Medical Education (CME) credit is available for those who participate.

 Resources